awsdocs/amazon-msk-developer-guide/doc_source/mkc-create-topic.md

 1. Choose **View client information**\.

-1. Copy the Apache ZooKeeper connection string that's under the label **Plaintext**\.
-Also copy the bootstrap servers string\.
-You need both of these strings in the following steps\.
+1. Copy the **Plaintext** connection string\.

 1. Choose **Done**\.

-1. Run the following command on the client instance \(`mkc-tutorial-client`\), replacing *ZookeeperConnectString* with the value that you saved when you viewed the cluster's client information\.
+1. Run the following command on the client instance \(`mkc-tutorial-client`\), replacing *bootstrapServerString* with the value that you saved when you viewed the cluster's client information\.

    ```
-   bin/kafka-topics.sh --create --zookeeper ZookeeperConnectString --replication-factor 2 --partitions 1 --topic mkc-tutorial-topic
+   <path-to-your-kafka-installation>/bin/kafka-topics.sh --create --bootrstrap-server bootstrapServerString --replication-factor 2 --partitions 1 --topic mkc-tutorial-topic
    ```

    If the command succeeds, you see the following message: Created topic mkc\-tutorial\-topic\.